El Fasher massacre: Background

+Siege of El Fasher

+Map of the Siege of El Fasher between 2023 and 2025.

 El Fasher came under siege, and the first major battle there took place in April 2023.
 Over the next two years, there were several clashes between armed forces.
 In May 2024 it was estimated the city had a population of 1.5 million, of whom at least 800,000 were internally displaced people sheltering there.
-Throughout the siege a large number of people fled to various refugee camps, such as the Tawila refugee camp and the Zamzam refugee camp, the latter of which was destroyed by the RSF, killing up to 2,000 people and forcing an exodus of 400,000 refugees to Tawila.
+Throughout the siege a large number of people fled to various refugee camps, such as the Tawila refugee camp and the Zamzam Refugee Camp, the latter of which was destroyed by the RSF, killing up to 2,000 people and forcing an exodus of 400,000 refugees to Tawila.
 In October 2025, El Fasher remained the last stronghold of the Sudanese Armed Forces in Darfur.
 According to estimates, during September and October 2025 more than 260,000 civilians were trapped in the city because of the siege.
 During this period, reports documented a deteriorating humanitarian crisis, with UN convoys even being struck by drone attacks.

 Following intensified RSF attacks on the city, the SAF retreated late on 27 October 2025, resulting in the fall of the city.
 On 28 October, al-Burhan confirmed that the SAF had withdrawn from the city.
 In the ensuing raid on the city, which the RSF described as "combing operation on a large-scale," the group claimed that it has an "utmost commitment" to protect civilians, of whom approximately 260,000 remained in the city at the time its capture.

 Motives

+Allegations of collaboration and spying

-RSF fighters are suspected to have justified the massacre by branding those which remained in the city after the SAF left as collaborators or spies.
+RSF fighters are suspected to have justified the massacre by branding those who remained in the city after the SAF left as collaborators or spies.
+According to testimony provided to Amnesty International, despite being asked if they were soldiers or civilians, residents of the city were told:

+In El Fasher, there are no civilians, everybody is a soldier.